IntelPython/sdc/docs/usersource/compilation.rst

 Type Inference In I/O Operations
 =================================

-If the filename is constant, the HPAT may be able to determine the file schema at compilation time.
+If the filename is constant, the Intel(R) SDC may be able to determine the file schema at compilation time.
 It will allow to perform type inference of columns in respective Pandas dataframe.

 .. todo::
     Show example with reading file into dataframe when hpat can do type inferencing at compile time

-If HPAT  fails to infer types from the file, the schema must be manually specified.
+If Intel(R) SDC  fails to infer types from the file, the schema must be manually specified.

 .. todo::
     Show example how to manually specify the schema